VirginiaKMartinez/VirginiaKMartinez/README.md

 # Hi, I´m Virginia 😄 I´m a Front-End Developer and UX/UI Designer.

-###### Since I started working as a UX / UI designer, development made me curious.
-Following that curiosity, I did a bootcamp as a Full-Stack Developer and I loved it.
-Now I work as a Front End developer in a great company where every day I learn something new.
+###### Since I started working as a UX / UI designer, the development piqued my interest.
+Following that curiosity, I did a bootcamp as Full-Stack Developer and I loved it.

+###### My years as a freelancer helped me to be decisive in my projects, not to be afraid of new challenges and to be self-demanding.

+###### In my current position, I am improving my skills in Front-end development meanwhile my previous experience in UX/UI gives me a special sensibility to details.
 ###### HTML, CSS, Bootstrap, JavaScript, BabelJS, DOM, WebPack, React, Angular, Flux, Context API, SQL, MySQL, Python, Flask, SQLAlchemy, git, GitHub.

 <!--